 To test a node module locally, the

-npm link command can be used.
+npm install <folder> command can be used.
 This allows you

-This creates the appropriate symbolic links between the two directories so Node-RED will discover the node when it starts.
+This creates the appropriate symbolic link to the directory so that Node-RED will discover the node when it starts.
 Any changes to the node’s file can be picked up by simply restarting Node-RED.

 Along with the usual entries, the

 entry that lists the

 .js files that contain nodes for the runtime to load.

 If you have multiple nodes in a single file, you only have to list the file once.

 If any of the nodes have dependencies on other npm modules, they must be included